resopmok/BAR_uikeys_collections/FAQ_keybindhelp.md

 keyload num_keys.txt
 ```
 This sets the config to read your local `num_keys.txt` which has the changes, instead of the default from the repo.

-### What is the "mnemonic" layout and should I use it?

-There are "scancodes" in the config files that ensure the layout is positional ( if g were swapped with a, you would press g to atacck).
-The mnemonic layout is for people who have keyboard layouts different from qwerty but prefer their commands in their home keyboard's position instead (a would still attack, but that is located where g is on a qwerty keyboard).
-This layout was made shortly after scancodes were introduced to keybindings to accomodate a few players who had learned the hotkeys in their home keyboard's layout.
-One colemak user in particular was very confused when pressing s caused his commander to dgun instead of stop.

 ### How do I use hotkeys with orders that have multiple states you can toggle between (like hold fire and fire at will)?